awesomeeng/awesome-log/README.md

 ## Support and Help

+This product is maintained and supported by The Awesome Engineering Company.
+For support please [file an issue](./issues) or contact us via our Webiste at [https://awesomeeng.com](https://awesomeeng.com).
+We will do our best to respond to you in a timely fashion.

 ## License

 AwesomeLog is released under the MIT License.
 Please read the  [LICENSE](./LICENSE) file for details.